IBM/telco-network-cloud-drivers/content/installation/resource-manager/rm-overview.md

 # Brent

-Brent is a Carrier-grade Resource Manager shipped with ALM and is automatically onboarded into LM by the Kubernetes lm-post-configurator job.
+Brent is a Carrier-grade Resource Manager shipped with TNCO and is automatically onboarded into LM by the Kubernetes lm-post-configurator job.

 Brent performs the following functions:

-- Resource package management - resource packages are uploaded to Brent (either using the REST API or by using LMCTL) and the types are then imported into ALM when Brent is onboarded or refreshed.
+- Resource package management - resource packages are uploaded to Brent (either using the REST API or by using LMCTL) and the types are then imported into TNCO when Brent is onboarded or refreshed.
 - [Infrastructure Key](/user-guides/operations/infrastructure-key-management) management - infrastructure keys include SSH keys for securely communicating with running instances (such as VMs) in a infrastructure object.
 - Execution of operations against resource instances running in a Virtualized Infrastructure Manager (VIM) block.
 [Resource drivers](/user-guides/resource-engineering/drivers/overview) onboarded to Brent serve as the mechanism of achieving this by managing infrastructure and running lifecycle operations against them.